apptainer/apptainer-userdocs/singularity_and_docker.rst

 Environment Propagation
 =======================

-{Singularity} propagates most environment variables set on the host into the container, by default.
+{Project} propagates most environment variables set on the host into the container, by default.
 Docker does not propagate any host environment variables into the container.
 Environment variables may change the behaviour of software.